jostylr/role-dnd-hybrid/src/data.md

 #### Defense

 * Parry.
-A successful defense allows one to add the difference to next attack against that opponent with same weapon. -3 defending against ranged attacks
+A successful defense allows one to add the difference to next attack against that opponent with same weapon.
+Melee only.
 * Dodge.
-Successful defense allows one to add the difference to wrestling move on next attack. -3 defending against melee attacks
+Always works if you can move.
 * Shield.
-Advantage is shield adds addition damage reduction.
+Advantage is shield adds an extra modifier to bonus to defend.

 In melee, every reaction adds a -1 to subsequent (re)actions until end of player's next turn.